eciii/pkdb/APT.md

 **APT Facts**

-**Fact**: Configuration settings are stored `.conf` files in `/etc/apt/apt.conf.d`.
+**Fact**: Configuration settings are stored in `.conf` files in `/etc/apt/apt.conf.d`.
 These files originate in various ways and from various sources (see section "Summary of files in `/etc/apt/apt.conf.d`" below).

 **Fact**: The `APT::LastInstalledKernel` mechanism.

 The `APT::LastInstalledKernel` setting is used by APT to avoid the autoremoval of the last installed kernel.
 In order to keep this setting up-to-date APT ships with the shell script `/etc/kernel/postinst.d/apt-auto-removal`.
-This script is executed as part of the the postinst hook every time a new kernel package is installed.
-The script simply creates/updates the configuration file `/etc/apt/apt.conf.d/01autoremove-kernels` which contains the `APT::LastInstalledKernel` setting set to the version of kernel being installed.
+This script is executed as part of the install/remove hook mechanism of the [[Debian kernel packages]].
+Every time a kernel package is installed the script creates/updates the configuration file `/etc/apt/apt.conf.d/01autoremove-kernels` which contains the `APT::LastInstalledKernel` setting set to the version of kernel being installed.

 **Fact**: Daily systemd timers.